Saint-Basile-le-Grand: Demographics

-Transportation
+Economy

+Northvolt Six, a giga lithium-ion battery plant, is planned to be built in Saint-Basile-le-Grand.
+The plant will have an annual cell production capacity of 60 GWh, with adjacent facilities for the production of active cathode and recycling materials.
+This will be Northvolt's first plant outside Europe.
+Construction of the first 30 GWh phase of the project is expected to begin by the end of 2023 and the first batteries are expected to be delivered in 2026.

+Infrastructure

 Saint-Basile-le-Grand is served by the Saint-Basile-le-Grand, a commuter rail station on the Exo's Mont-Saint-Hilaire line.
 Local bus service is provided by the Exo de la Vallée du Richelieu sector.

 Education

 The South Shore Protestant Regional School Board previously served the municipality.